Georgia football podcast: Paul Finebaum shares warning about ‘out of control’ expectations for UGA

 DawgNation Daily -- the daily podcast for Georgia Bulldogs fans

-Beginning of show: A look at what Kirby Smart said about UGA’s 2024 schedule during an interview on the Paul Finebaum show.
+Beginning of the show: A look at what Paul Finebaum said about the mounting expectations for UGA after two national championship seasons.

-15-minute mark: I discuss why one UGA position group is being touted as the nation’s best.

-20-minute mark: Connor Riley joins the show for an in-the-moment reaction to the UGA-Clemson game time announcement.
+15-minute mark: I describe why this year’s College Football Playoff is going to be unlike anything fans have experience before.

-40-minute mark: I take a look at other SEC headlines including a high-profile transfer landing at an unexpected place.
+40-minute mark: I take a look at other SEC headlines including Florida State coach Mike Norvell acknowledging some interest in the Alabama job.

 End of show: I award a Golden Shoe winner and share the Gator Hater Updater.